 Blossom will be updating its platform to include both the Birth to 5 Matters and Developments Matters documents to comply with the new EYFS framework starting in September this year.

-Make the Ofsted handbook familiar and readily available.
+Make The Early Years Inspection Handbook familiar and readily available.
 It need not be a scary/stressful document.
 Chat about it now and then in the common room over tea.
 The more staff understand what constitutes an Ofsted Outstanding nursery, the more confident they will be on inspection day.

 Tips to help staff prepare.
 Staff can ask themselves: